orbitdb-archive/welcome/contributing.md

 ### Helping in other ways

 Haja Networks occasionally is able to hire developers for part time or full time positions, to work on OrbitDB.
 If you are interested, check our hiring status at [Haja's website](https://haja.io/).
-If you'd like to help in other ways, send email to [contact@haja.io](mailto:contact@haja.io?subject=Contributing to OrbitDB).
+If you'd like to help in other ways, send an email to [contact@haja.io](mailto:contact@haja.io).

 ### Becoming a maintainer